-- Allowing you to deploy Enterprise Reporter to take advantage of both your network structure and available hardware or virtual computers.
-You can scale your deployment up or down as your needs change. - Separating data collection from reporting, allowing less technical users to easily generate the reports they need from stored data. - Using role-based security to provide and revoke access to your Quest Enterprise Reporter deployment. - Providing granular credentials management, allowing you to access information using different accounts for performing different tasks and accessing different parts of your environment.
+- Allowing the use of Multi-Factor Authentication enabled credentials to be used on Cloud discoveries for added security. - Allowing you to deploy Enterprise Reporter to take advantage of both your network structure and available hardware or virtual computers.
+You can scale your deployment up or down as your needs change. - Separating data collection from reporting, allowing less technical users to easily generate the reports they need from stored data. - · Using role-based security to provide and revoke access to your Quest Enterprise Reporter deployment. - Providing granular credentials management, allowing you to access information using different accounts for performing different tasks and accessing different parts of your environment.
 Accounts are stored in a central Credential Manager, making it easy for you to see what accounts are in use and to keep them up to date. - Providing a full featured report designer.
-You can easily customize the included reports by adding attributes and using advanced filtering, or you can build new reports to satisfy the unique requirements of your organization. - Automating the collection of data and the generation and delivery of reports.
+You can easily customize the included reports by adding attributes and using advanced filtering, or you can build new reports to satisfy the unique requirements of your organization. - · Automating the collection of data and the generation and delivery of reports.